beyzaarslanturk/react-ecommerce-app/README.md

- # React-Ecommerce-App 💳
+ # React-Ecommerce-App 🛒

  <br>

-#### In this project, the user can buy and sell the products on the page with their current money.
-This project was completed using CSS and React.js and my purpose in making this project was to experience the basic React.js features. <br> <br> <br>
+#### This project is an e-commerce application.
+In this project, the user can add and remove products from the shop section to the cart.
+It is also possible to add and remove products from the Cart section.
+And the total amount of the added products is calculated.
+This project was completed using React.js and Tailwind and my purpose in making this project was to experience the basic Context API and React-router-dom features. <br> <br> <br>

 My achievements were:
 - Master layout creation